 At this time, little is known about Cpl.
 Bruno J.

 Pierotti.
 It is known that he was the son of

-sisters, he was raised at 233 East Second Street
+was raised at 233 East Second Street in Pomeroy, Ohio,

 It is not known when Bruno became a member of the 192nd, but it may have been in early 1941 when Headquarters Company was formed.
 The company was filled with men from the home states that the letter companies had been National Guard Companies.